feedbin/extract/README.md

 echo "SECRET_KEY" > users/USERNAME
 ```

-Once a username and password is created you can make a request.
+Once a username and password has been created, you can make a request.

 An example request looks like: